Parish Council Services

 Port Isaac Playing Fields are owned and managed by the Parish Council.
 The area is open to members of the public to use but NO DOGS are allowed on the playing field area.
 Dogs are allowed on the field below The Main Car Park where the ‘poop must be scooped’!

-The Parish Council owns and manages the public toilets on the Main (Trewetha Lane) and New Road car parks and manages the public toilets on Roscarrock Hill.
+The Parish Council manages the public toilets on The Main car park on Trewetha Lane; the New Road car park and the public toilets on Roscarrock Hill.

 Entering along the B3267 you will find our Parish Council run car park on your right, ‘The Main’ Car park.
 A staggered, open plan car park with 139 spaces in the main site (including 5 disabled bays), with an additional 40 bays in an overflow site accessed at the back.
 The site is open 24/7, patrolled and It is now possible for visitors to purchase parking tickets in advance.
 For details, see the Parkonomy website https://parkonomy.com/en/book/655/port-isaac/main-car-park-trewetha.